Start Running your BEACON Today

 3. **Backup your private key** (in `~/.blockcast/certs/gw_challenge.key`) and keep it safe with the hardware ID, otherwise you will lose the ability to prove ownership of this device.

-5\. **Register your docker instance on the web portal**
+5. **Register your node on the web portal**

 1. Go to our web portal <https://app.blockcast.network/> and log in/register